WalterProof/tzkt-php-client/docs/Api/DomainsApi.md

 $expiration = new \Bzzhh\Tzkt\Model\AccountsGetOperationsTimestampParameter(); // AccountsGetOperationsTimestampParameter | Filter by the domain expiration.
 Click on the parameter to expand more details.
 $data = new \Bzzhh\Tzkt\Model\AccountsGetOperationsParameterParameter(); // AccountsGetOperationsParameterParameter | Filter by the domain data.
 Note, this parameter supports the following format: `data{.path?}{.mode?}=...`, so you can specify a path to a particular field to filter by (for example, `?data.foo=bar`).
 Click on the parameter to expand more details.
 $first_level = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by level of the block where the domain was first seen.
 Click on the parameter to expand more details.
-$first_time = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapUpdatesTimestampParameter(); // BigMapsGetBigMapUpdatesTimestampParameter | Filter by timestamp (ISO 8601) of the block where the domain was first seen.
+$first_time = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapKeysFirstTimeParameter(); // BigMapsGetBigMapKeysFirstTimeParameter | Filter by timestamp (ISO 8601) of the block where the domain was first seen.
 Click on the parameter to expand more details.
 $last_level = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by level of the block where the domain was last seen.
 Click on the parameter to expand more details.
-$last_time = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapUpdatesTimestampParameter(); // BigMapsGetBigMapUpdatesTimestampParameter | Filter by timestamp (ISO 8601) of the block where the domain was last seen.
+$last_time = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapKeysFirstTimeParameter(); // BigMapsGetBigMapKeysFirstTimeParameter | Filter by timestamp (ISO 8601) of the block where the domain was last seen.
 Click on the parameter to expand more details.

 try {
     $result = $apiInstance->domainsGetCount($id, $level, $name, $owner, $address, $reverse, $expiration, $data, $first_level, $first_time, $last_level, $last_time);